neilkimmett/articles/2013-11-07-the-law-of-demeter.md

 Classes `#import` the headers of other classes they want to interact with, but are limited to seeing only the methods, functions, and constants exposed in those headers.
 Anything could be going on behind the scenes... and that's sort of the point, actually.
 Single-responsibility objects can't be bothered to worry about how state is stored internally, or which sorting strategy is being used—it's just not in their job description.

-Objective-C has a handful of unique langauge features that lend themselves to information hiding, that all professional developers should know well and use often.
+Objective-C has a handful of unique language features that lend themselves to information hiding, that all professional developers should know well and use often.

 ## Class Continuations